 ENGLISH 91A

 This is a dual purpose class: a writing workshop in which you will generate autobiographical vignettes/essays as well as a reading seminar featuring prose from a wide range of contemporary Asian-American writers.
 Some of the many questions we will consider are: What exactly is Asian-American memoir?
 Are there salient subjects and tropes that define the literature?
 And in what ways do our writerly interactions both resistant and assimilative with a predominantly non-Asian context in turn recreate that context?
 We'll be working/experimenting with various modes of telling, including personal essay, the epistolary form, verse, and even fictional scenarios.
-First priority to undergrads.
-Students must attend the first class meeting to retain their roster spot.
 UG Reqs: WAY-CE, WAY-EDP Grading: Letter or Credit/No Credit Units: 5

 Lee, C.